Travel & conservation company, since 1991

 Spot Simon on the sand in the yellow shorts ©Simon Peloton

-Once the cycle tour had come to an end, there were still plenty of other fantastic reasons to stick around in the area for a few days, and I didn’t need any convincing.
-I happily headed back into the bush – on four wheels this time – and was blessed by the gods of safari luck on a three-hour game drive that would impress even the most seasoned safari-goer.
-Back at the lodge afterwards, beverage in hand, I tried to explain to the wide-eyed American couple that the last three hours did not constitute a typical game drive, which can sometimes consist of nothing but the odd impala and turtle dove.
-But I’m sure it was difficult to believe me as the next two days followed in much the same suit – with the Big Five on demand and plenty of action!
+Once the cycle tour had ended, there were still plenty of other fantastic reasons to stick around in the Kruger to Canyons area for a few days, and I didn’t need any convincing.
+I happily headed back into the bushveld – on four wheels this time – and was blessed by the gods of safari luck on a three-hour game drive that would impress even the most seasoned safari-goer.
+Back at the lodge afterwards, beverage in hand, I explained to the wide-eyed American couple that the last three hours did not constitute a typical game drive, which can sometimes consist of nothing but the odd impala and turtle dove.
+But I fear my advice fell on deaf ears, as the next two days produced regular Big Five encounters and plenty of action!

 Following elephants on safari in a private game reserve ©Villiers Steyn